clmarr/DiaSim/README.suite.md

 ## "Debugging" rule inaccuracies

 After computing forward-reconstructed etyma based on the input lexicon and the cascade you give it, DiaSim provides the user with a menu through which detailed analytics may be performed.
-This menu, referred to as the "suite menu," is a powerful tool for determining what rules in your cascade are producing reconstructive errors and should be examined.
+This menu, referred to as the "suite menu," is a powerful tool for determining what rules in your cascade are producing reconstructive errors ("confusions") and should be examined.

 ## The suite menu